What Can Brokers Do About Silent Cyber Risk?

-Third, bringing these solutions to market will be a huge endeavour for P&C insurers because of the manner in which they organize themselves.
-P&C insurers build towers of authority and business acumen based on the types of insurance policy — departments for Property Insurance, Products Liability Insurance and so on.
+Third, bringing these solutions to market will be a huge endeavor for P&C insurers because of the manner in which they organize themselves.
+P&C insurers build towers of authority and business acumen based on the types of insurance policy — departments for Property Insurance, Products Liability Insurance, and so on.
 Each of these units has their own slice of cyber risk that overlap with their historical perils, and each requires something a bit different from cyber underwriting.
 But none of these incumbent product lines is staffed with cyber underwriters.
 The ability of these insurers to cross-institutionalize their know-how will be a huge test.

-Cyber Underwriting is Different, Plain and Simple
+Cyber Underwriting Is Different, Plain and Simple

 Aside from structural issues, there is also friction that will be caused by the new cyber underwriting process.
-Full cyber policies require completion of lengthy applications and reviews that will need to be done many, many times over at these insurers.
+Full cyber policies require the completion of lengthy applications and reviews that will need to be done many, many times over at these insurers.
 “Skinny” Cyber endorsements have smaller premiums and require only a subset of knowledge of the overall Cyber risk landscape.

-One way to solve for this challenge is automation of the quoting process, starting with smaller accounts.
+One way to solve this challenge is the automation of the quoting process, starting with smaller accounts.
 At Corvus that is for accounts up to $300MM in revenue.
 We expect to continue to increase this functionality as our Data Science team continues to find ways to use techniques like machine learning, a type of artificial intelligence (AI), to process more data around Cyber breaches and Corvus scores.